-• Focus on sophisticated steel products.
+Focus on sophisticated steel products.
 The incorporation of new technologies, the development of new advanced steel products and the integration of our industrial system are elements of a strategy aimed at increasing the participation of higher margin value-added products in the company's sales mix.
-Ternium's industrial center in Pesquería strengthened our positioning in the high-end market sector, giving way to a gradual replacement of imported goods in key industrial segments.
-The start-up of a new hot-rolling mill in this industrial center in July 2021 represented a technological leap forward in Mexico's steel production capacity.
-With this, Ternium broadened its dimensional offerings with the most advanced steel grades, aiming at fulfilling all industry requirements to substitute high-value-added steel imports targeting the demanding and innovative automotive industry, as well as the home appliance, machinery, energy and construction sectors.
-The recently announced new investments in this industrial center will expand the facility's advanced-high-strength and ultra-high-strength steels production capabilities, and help it better serve its customers in the automotive, renewable energy and home appliance industries, as well as in the construction and agricultural sectors.
+Ternium's industrial center in Pesquería strengthened our positioning in the high-end market sector, expected to give way to a gradual substitution of imported steel in key industrial segments.
+The start-up of our new hot-rolling mill in 2021 represents a technological leap forward in Mexico's steel production capacity.
+The new downstream project that Ternium began to deploy in 2022 in its Pesquería industrial center will expand the facility's advanced high-strength and ultra high-strength steel production capabilities for the automotive, transport and heavy machinery industries.
+Ternium's new steel bar and coil mill in Palmar de Varela, Colombia is able to offer leading anti-seismic steel products for the Colombian construction sector, with improved resistance and toughness compared to those previously available in the market.
+For more information on Ternium's product research and development efforts, see "-Research and Development; Product Development."
 For further information on Ternium's capital expenditures, see "-Capital Expenditure Program."